Guidance for twisted particle filter: a continuous-time perspective: Introduction

+In this work, we provide novel insights into the study of particle filters.
+We begin by building a continuous-time model, which can be viewed as a continuous limit of the discrete-time model of interest.
+Guided by classical control-based importance sampling algorithms for the continuous-time model, we design new TPF algorithms in the discrete-time setting, including our TPPF algorithm.
+This continuous-time perspective also opens promising future directions for the design of TPF algorithms.

+Notably, TPPF takes the KL divergence between path measures as its loss function and learns the optimal twisting function via neural networks.
+From a reinforcement learning viewpoint, our approach is a policy-gradient method, whereas many existing approaches follow the temporal-difference paradigm.
+Compared with Galerkin-based approximations of the optimal twisting function, TPPF overcomes the curse of dimensionality in many models.
+Moreover, because its learning procedure is problem-independent---unlike popular Galerkin-based methods such as \cite{heng2020controlled,guarniero2017iterated,bon2022monte}---TPPF is more robust and applies to a wider range of models.

 The rest of the paper is organized as follows.
-In Section \ref{sec:ISsetting}, we introduce the basic settings of both discrete and continuous time cases.
-We also discuss the importance sampling for both models via the twisting function or control variate, respectively.
-The existence and the zero-variance property of the optimal twisting function / optimal control are also discussed in Section \ref{sec:ISsetting}.
-In Section \ref{sec:convergence}, under suitable assumptions, we prove the convergence from the discrete-time model to the continuous-time model.
-Based on the connection built in Section \ref{sec:convergence}, and motivated by existing algorithms for the continuous-time model, we proposed a novel particle filter algorithm called ``Twisted-Path Particle Filter" (TPPF) in Section \ref{sec:TPPF}.
-Several numerical examples are given in Section \ref{sec:num} to compare TPPF with existing approaches.
-A brief conclusion and some possible future work are summarized in Section \ref{sec:conclusion}.
-In the appendix, we provide the proofs of some technical lemmas and propositions.
+Section \ref{sec:ISsetting} introduces the basic settings of both the discrete- and continuous-time cases, discusses importance sampling for each model via the twisting function or control variate respectively, and presents the existence and zero-variance property of the optimal twisting function and optimal control.
+Motivated by existing algorithms for the continuous-time model, Section \ref{sec:TPPF} proposes the novel particle filter algorithm---the ``Twisted-Path Particle Filter'' (TPPF).
+Section \ref{sec:num} reports several numerical examples comparing TPPF with existing approaches.
+Section \ref{sec:conclusion} concludes and outlines possible future work.
+The Appendix collects proofs of technical lemmas and propositions, along with a rigorous convergence analysis from the discrete- to the continuous-time model in Appendix \ref{sec:convergence}.